Spyro Gyra: 1990s

 Three Wishes (1992) introduced bassist Scott Ambush, replacing Cartaya.
 The following year's Dreams Beyond Control included guest appearances by former Santana vocalist Alex Ligertwood, marking the first appearance of lyrics on a Spyro Gyra album.
-After this album, Dave Samuels left the band to pursue solo projects, although he would appear with the band on later albums.
+After this album, Dave Samuels left the band to pursue solo projects, although he would guest with the band on later albums.

 In 1995, the band released Love and Other Obsessions with guests Deniece Williams, Barrington Henderson, Billy Cliff, and a host of other backing vocalists and musicians, including Dave Samuels.
-This album would be the band's final 90's release to feature traditional R&B vocals.
-It was the first of a series of albums with the quintet lineup of Beckenstein, Schuman, Fernández, Ambush and Rosenblatt, which lasted until 2004.
+This album would be the band's final 90s release to feature traditional R&B vocals.
+It was the first of a series of albums with the quintet lineup of Beckenstein, Schuman, Fernández, Ambush, and Rosenblatt, which lasted until 2004.

 Recent years

 Drummer Joel Rosenblatt left the band during the making of The Deep End, leaving room for two other drummers, guest Billy Kilson and Ludwig Afonso, who became Rosenblatt's replacement.
 The band's next album, 2006's Wrapped in a Dream, was the first Spyro Gyra album since 1990's Fast Forward to be nominated for a Grammy Award.
 It would be the band's final album recorded at BearTracks Studios, which Beckenstein closed in 2006.
 Trinidadian Bonny Bonaparte (Bonny B) replaced Afonso as drummer for Good to Go-Go (2007), which received a Grammy nomination, as did A Night Before Christmas and Down the Wire (2009).

 A Foreign Affair was released in 2011 and included Beckenstein, Schuman, Fernández, Ambush, and Bonny B, as well as guest vocalists Arijit Singh and Keb' Mo'.
 The album debuted at No. 2 on the Billboard jazz album chart.
 Bonaparte left the group due to health issues in November 2011 and was replaced on drums by Lee Pearson.

 The Rhinebeck Sessions (2013) included Beckenstein, Schuman, Fernandez, Ambush, and Pearson.
 According to the group, it was written and recorded over three days in a recording studio in Rhinebeck, New York.
 In 2015, there was another change of drummers with Lionel Cordew replacing Pearson.
 Vinyl Tap (2019), the band's most recent record to date, was a departure as it had no original material, instead featuring the band's interpretations of classic rock and r&b songs from the 60's and 70's.